-They are not foolproof, they slow down the sensitivity of the lungs but if the triggers are large enough the person's airways can be overwhelmed an asthma attack will occur.
+They are not fool-proof.
+They slow down the sensitivity of the lungs but if the triggers are large enough the person's airways can be overwhelmed and an asthma attack will occur.

-Using a preventer regularly as prescribed means that you are less likely to have an attack and so may need to use the reliever inhalers less.
+Regularly using a preventer as prescribed means that you're less likely to have an attack and so may need to use the reliever inhalers less.

 The medication used to do this is often something called a cortico steroid.
 This is different to the steroids that body builders use.

-Flare ups often happen because people stop taking the preventers, believing that they don't need them as they haven't had to use the reliever medication.
+Flare-ups often happen because people stop taking their preventer, believing that they don't need them as they haven't had to use the reliever medication.